 - The requested page is large.

 - Requested resources embedded in page are large.

 - Page contains server-side code that requires significant processing.

 - Page manipulates a lot of data before responding.

-- Rendered page on client contains a lot of code and runs slowly.
+- Rendered page on the client contains a lot of code and runs slowly.

-- Client is slow to resolve IP from domain.
+- A client is slow to resolve IP from the domain.